anbox-cloud/discourse-docs/howto/anbox/develop-addon.md

 Developing and testing addons using the Anbox Management Service (AMS) may be time-consuming.
-Instead, a container with `--devmode` enabled can provide a safe environment to develop and test addons and their hooks without having to upload the addon to the AMS.
+Instead, an instance with `--devmode` enabled can provide a safe environment to develop and test addons and their hooks without having to upload the addon to the AMS.

 This guide explains how to use an instance in development mode to develop and test an addon using Anbox runtime.
 See [development mode](https://discourse.ubuntu.com/t/17763#dev-mode) to learn more about development mode enabled instances.